bips-hb/bsscomparison/README.txt

 IMPORTANT:

-    In order to run the code, you need to source the masterscript:
+    In order to run the code, you need to source the masterscript.R:

     > source("masterscript.R")

+    The simulation for Stability Selection and BIC, mBIC2 and HQC in chapter VI is omitted by default because of its long running time.
+You have to change "runCriteriaSimu <- FALSE" to "runCriteriaSimu <- TRUE" to run these simulations.
+Please the the default values in these chapter.

+    In chapter VII you can change manually the parameter settings you want to plot of Stability Selection and BIC, mBIC2 and HQC.

 A TCGA dataset is needed for the semi-synthetic data generation and is stored in the subfolder ./data.
 It is also available online at https://bioinformatics.mdanderson.org/Supplements/ResidualDisease/

+If you do not run the Stability Selection and BIC/mBIC2/HQC simulation our raw results are stored in ./results to plot them.

 The code was written R, run on a Linux High Performance Cluster and used Gurobi Optimizer version 8.1 (linux64) which is mandatory to run the